ashitasai/portfolio/final_project_Ashita.md

 - Show recommended federal guidelines for a healthy diet

 **3)** Call to action
-- Now don't get me wrong, I am not telling you to cut 300 calories from your daily diet.
+- I am not telling you to cut 300 calories from your daily diet.
 All I am asking you to do is to be more aware of what you put in your body at your next meal and every meal thereafter.

 ### Section 2: Initial Sketches
 #### Visualization 1: Facts & Figures